 If you acquire an investment property by succession or other means, you should reach out to your insurance broker as soon as possible.

 Should you choose to use a second property, or part of the property you live in, as a rental property, then you need to acquire landlord insurance in Ontario before leasing the property.
 It's essential that your insurance policy is in place before taking on tenants.
-If you are leasing the property and don't have insurance and something happens, you won't be able to make a claim.
+If you are leasing the property and don't have insurance and an unfortunate event or loss happens, you won't be able to make a claim.
 It's also important to note that it can be more difficult to acquire insurance if you've been leasing your property without it.

-Landlord insurance can cover the physical damage to the dwelling and attached or detached structures, any personal property such as major appliances, lawnmowers, and snowblowers included in the unit, personal liability against liability claims or lawsuits such as legal costs, and any lost rental income if the unit becomes uninhabitable due to an insured peril.
+Landlord insurance can cover the physical damage to the dwelling and attached or detached structures, personal property such as major appliances, lawnmowers, and snowblowers included in the unit, liability coverage for lawsuits with respect to the property ownership to include compensatory damages and legal costs, and loss rental income.
 We've broken this down further in the following:

 There are a number of additional coverages available to add-on to your standard landlord insurance policy.
-It's also important to note that policies vary per different insurance providers, so you'll want to check that the above is included in your unique policy.
+It's also important to note that policies vary per different insurance providers, so you'll want to check that the above coverage examples are included in your unique policy.
 If not, inquire about add-ons.
 Some common add-ons that are highly beneficial to landlords include:

 Each insurance company offers slightly different coverages and additional landlord insurance coverages are available.
 This means insurance companies can provide landlord policies uniquely tailored to you.
-Note that along with these policies, there are unique exclusions.
+Note that along with these policies, there are unique exclusions that are mandatory.
 A broker can review all the coverage exclusions and limitations with you to determine if you want additional coverage added to your rental home insurance policy.

 An insurance broker will get you a landlord insurance quote that is tailored to your specific rental unit insurance needs, and will discuss optional coverage options with you to ensure you and your residential properties are properly protected.

-Since rental properties come in many forms like a detached dwelling, townhouse, condominium, or a duplex, triplex, or fourplex using an insurance broker is the best option to select the appropriate landlord insurance for your specific needs and circumstances.
-An insurance broker will help you figure out the best coverages to ensure you and your rental property are properly protected.
+Since rental properties come in many forms like a detached dwelling, townhouse, condominium, or a duplex, triplex, or fourplex using the services of an insurance broker is the best option to select the appropriate landlord insurance for your specific needs and circumstances.
+An insurance broker will give you options to ensure you and your rental property are properly protected.

-If you own a detached building, the structure of that building and any other detached structures on the property must be taken into consideration when determining the amount of insurance required.
+If you own a property, the details of the construction of the dwelling and any other detached structures on the property must be considered when determining the amount of insurance required.
 If you update the rental property at any time, then it's important to let your Morison Insurance broker know.
 Renovations could result in increasing the property's value.
 In turn, this may impact how much insurance you need to repair or replace the building should an accident happen.

-If you are renting a condominium that you own, it is essential to first determine what portion of the structure you own and are responsible for insuring.
+If you are renting out a condominium that you own, it is essential to first determine what portion of the structure you own and are responsible for insuring.
 This can be determined by the "standard unit" definition, which is commonly provided to you by your condominium corporation board.
 It is very important to know that any improvements made to the unit are always the unit owner's responsibility to insure.
-For instance, if the condo board requires you to swap out old PVC pipes for copper pipes, it's up to you to make sure these changes are adequately insured.
 Any updates to the condominium will alter its value.
 In turn, this may impact what coverage you need.
 A rented condo insurance policy will include specific coverages that are unique to a condominium, such as improvements and betterments, in addition to loss assessment coverage.

 If you purchase a property that you plan to rent, but it is not occupied, or you are in-between tenants and want to make improvements before renting it, your property is considered vacant.

-There is a lot more risk exposure when a building is vacant, as there is no one living at the residence to regularly monitor it.
-As such, some coverages are limited or removed during this period of time and can be re-added once the unit is tenanted again.
-This is similar to altering an auto insurance policy if you have a vehicle that no one is driving.
+There is an increased risk exposure when a building is vacant, as there is no one living at the residence to regularly monitor it.
+As such, some coverages are automatically removed during vacancy.

-In the meantime, a vacancy permit will be applied to the property, and further questions will need to be answered for the insurance provider to maintain coverage.
-The company will request that a “vacancy questionnaire” be completed, which simply confirms what precautionary measures are in place while the premises are vacant.
+In the interim, if the insurance company agrees, a vacancy permit will be applied to the policy, and further questions will need to be answered for the insurance provider to offer coverage.
+The company will request that a “vacancy questionnaire” be completed, which provides information the insurer needs to assess the situation including what precautionary measures are in place while the premises are vacant.
 Once you find suitable tenants and they move into the unit, the vacancy permit can be lifted, and all eligible coverages can be reinstated.

 The cost of landlord insurance depends on many factors.
 To determine the annual premium or your landlord insurance policy, the insurance company takes into consideration multiple factors, such as:

 As a landlord, you want to protect your rental property investment.
-You can stipulate in your renter's agreement that tenant insurance is required to rent the property.
+You can stipulate in your renter's agreement that tenant insurance is required by the tenant to rent the property.

 A tenants insurance policy will not only protect the renter's personal property and belongings, but it will provide personal liability coverage for the tenant.
-This could potentially alleviate additional liability exposure for you as the landlord if personal injury were to occur.
+This could potentially alleviate additional liability exposure for you as the landlord if bodily injury or property damage were to occur.
 The average tenant policy requires a minimum limit of $1 million in liability.
 The contents limit, which insures the individual's belongings, can be more flexible in relation to the amount of coverage required by the tenant.

 Any person who occupies a residence they do not own should obtain renter’s insurance.
 Renter’s insurance provides personal liability coverage as well as coverage for the renter’s personal belongings.
-The cost of this coverage can be minimal, depending on the coverage limits requested.
+The cost of this coverage can be minimal, depending on the coverage limits requested and the applicant’s details.

 As a landlord, it is a good idea to require that your tenants have renter’s insurance.
 Renter’s insurance is also called tenant's insurance.

 Landlord insurance is available through insurance brokers.
-Insurance brokers are unique because they have access to many different insurance companies, each of which offers different insurance coverage.
+Insurance brokers are unique because they have access to many different insurance companies, each of which offers various types of insurance coverage.
 This access helps you save valuable time and stress by enabling your insurance broker to shop around on your behalf.
 He or she will help you find the best insurance coverage for your needs.

 The moment you contact an insurance broker, your options, and the variety of insurance coverages available to you are multiplied—compared to when you are searching for landlord insurance on your own.
 You have choices.
 You can choose among several landlord insurance options.